Research-Based

 • headaches

-If you do not struggle with a digestive disorder, it is safe for the vast majority to start taking a new probiotic.
-Taking a daily probiotic can help combat any bacteria imbalances in the gut and can also help ensure you’re keeping those healthy gut flora levels high in the gut, which helps promote proper digestive and entire body health.
-You should be wary of taking probiotics if you are taking other medications or dietary supplements.
+If you don’t struggle with a digestive disorder, it’s safe for the vast majority to start taking a new probiotic.
+Taking a daily probiotic can help combat bacterial imbalances in the gut and help ensure you maintain healthy gut flora levels, which promotes proper digestive and overall body health.
+You should exercise caution when taking probiotics alongside other medications or dietary supplements.

 When Should I Take Probiotics?

-When it comes to the best time to take probiotics, research suggests it’s always best to take them on an empty stomach, usually in the morning.
-The goal when taking a probiotic is for it to reach the large intestine, as this is where the survival of the microorganisms rates are highest.
-Your stomach is more acidic when you have food in it, and you want stomach acid to be low when consuming probiotics, so they are not killed off.
-You definitely should not take probiotics at the same time as food or other medication like antibiotics.
-Stomach acids can also be reduced by consuming fats after taking a probiotic, as this creates a more hospitable environment for the bacteria.
+When it comes to the best time to take probiotics, research suggests it’s always best to take them on an empty stomach, typically in the morning.
+The goal when taking a probiotic is for it to reach the large intestine, where microorganism survival rates are highest.
+Your stomach becomes more acidic when you have food in it, and you want stomach acid to be low when consuming probiotics, so they aren’t killed off.
+You definitely shouldn’t take probiotics simultaneously with food or other medications like antibiotics.
+Stomach acids can also be reduced by consuming fats after taking a probiotic, creating a more hospitable environment for the bacteria.

 Take Probiotic in the Morning